-Abuse of Authority is a form of harassment and occurs when a person improperly uses the power and authority inherent in their position.
-This harassment may include: endangering an employee's job; undermining the performance of that job; threatening the economic livelihood of the employee; threatening an individual's psychological wellbeing or; in any way interfere with their career.
+Abuse of Authority is a form of harassment and occurs when an individual improperly uses the power and authority inherent in their position.
+This harassment may include: endangering an individual's job; undermining the performance of that job; threatening the economic livelihood of the individual; threatening an individual's psychological wellbeing or; in any way interfere with their career.
 It includes verbal abuse, intimidation, threats, blackmail or coercion.
 It does not include the proper exercise of managerial authority in connection with coaching or counseling, assignment and monitoring of work, performance evaluation or discipline.
+Abuse of authority may also occur in a staff to patient/client relationship.